 The Easy (Natural) Way to Re-season a Cast Iron Pan

 Expert tip: Be generous with the salt.
 Some of the salt will get stuck in the potato, so you’ll want to have enough left over to really scourge the pan of all rust.

 As soon as you’ve removed the pan from the water, dry it thoroughly with a cloth towel and warm it on medium-low heat to evaporate all moisture.
 While your pan is warming, place aluminum foil on the bottom rack of your oven to catch any drips.
 Heat oven to 500 F (or your highest setting).

 Expert tip: Make sure you move to Step 2 immediately.
 I can’t emphasize this enough.
 Don’t wait 5 minutes, like I did, because rust will already begin to develop on the surface of the pan.

-Place the cleaned, dry pan in the oven and bake for 1 hour, unoiled first.
+Place the cleaned, dry pan in the oven and bake for one hour, un-oiled at first.
 This will allow the pores to open up and better soak in the oil in the next step.